S33bu/CultureQuest/step3_report.md

 In our code the closest thing to a 'API call' in our code is this: "panorama.setPosition(location, 50)"
 <br>
 <b>Error handling strategy</b>
+The Google Maps SDK for Android includes built-in error handling for connection and imagery issues.
+If the SDK cannot load Street View data (for example, due to missing imagery, an invalid API key, or no internet connection), it automatically displays a black screen instead of crashing the app.